nobodyscripts/LeafBlowerScript/Readme.md

   - Added button in general settings to install shortcuts to the script
   - Added button in general settings to reset logs or settings
   - Added button in general settings to force check for updates
+  - Moved button for relics reset loop to main menu
+  - Added button for mouse sweep/mouse sweep with autobuyer

 - Mine
   - Modified brew travel to be more stable.